patsycle/bids-specification/src/99-appendices/10-arterial-spin-labeling.md

 ![PCASL](../04-modality-specific-files/images/asl_pcasl_sequence.png)

-*For (P)CASL, specifying the `LabelingDuration` and the `PostLabelingDelay` required.
+*For (P)CASL, specifying the `LabelingDuration` and the `PostLabelingDelay` is required.
 The `LabelingDuration` is defined as the total duration of the labeling pulse train, in seconds, corresponding to the temporal width of the labeling bolus for (P)CASL. `PostLabelingDelay` is the time, in seconds, after the end of the labeling until the middle of the excitation pulse applied to the imaging slab (for 3D acquisition) or first slice (for 2D acquisition).
 Additionally, the `BackgroundSuppressionPulseTime`'s is required in case `BackgroundSuppression` was applied.
 This an array of numbers containing the timing, in seconds, of the background suppression pulses with respect to the start of the